george24601/notes/mgmt/misc.md

-You really want to be attached to Profit Centers because it will bring you higher wages, more respect, and greater opportunities for everything of value to you
+You really want to be attached to Profit Centers because it will bring you higher wages, more respect, and greater opportunities for everything of value to you if you are checking your phone couple of seconds, it is a sign you are tired, fatigued

-Stress is stress, fatigue on one task spills over into another

-we need to be mindful that what is going on in our players’ minds, and in their personal lives away from the training ground, plays a huge part in what we get from them on a day-to-day basis

-if you are checking your phone couple of seconds, it is a sign you are tired, fatigued

 Don’t go bringing problems based on people from other teams complaining to you.
 Those teams need to bring up the problems themselves.
 If you must, tell their manager that you’re hearing these complaints, and let that manager decide whether to deal with it.